leobudima/elogii-blog/content/how-to-optimize-route-planning.md

 Distance per route

-Time on road per route
+Time on the road per route

 Fuel consumption per route

 Fleet and vehicle usage

-In doing so, route optimization cuts overhead, boosts fuel efficiency, minmizes travel time, and raises operational capacity so you can serve more customers.
+In doing so, route optimization cuts overhead, boosts fuel efficiency, minimizes travel time, and raises operational capacity so you can serve more customers.

 ### What Does Route Optimization Do?

-To optimize routes, you need to take into account several key factors beside distance.
+To optimize routes, you need to take into account several key factors besides distance.

 When mapping routes, logistics managers and planners will typically include: